|

 the harbor road is filled with cafes, small

-shops, cafeneons, people and closed to
+shops, cafeneons, people, and closed to

-automobiles.
+automobile traffic.
 All the cafeneons have octopus

 hanging in front of them and charcoal grills